-- a) that the Council intends to apply for a special order to increase the Council's average rate cap for the financial year or any other financial year; or - b) that the Council has made an application to the ESC for a special order and is waiting for the outcome of the application; or - c) that a special Order has been made in respect of the Council and specifying the average rate cap that applies for the financial year or any other financial year.
+- a. that the Council intends to apply for a special order to increase the Council's average rate cap for the financial year or any other financial year; or - b. that the Council has made an application to the ESC for a special order and is waiting for the outcome of the application; or - that a special Order has been made in respect of the Council and specifying the average rate cap that applies for the financial year or any other financial year.

-This plan outlines the principles and strategic framework that Council will utilize in calculating and distributing the rating burden to property owners, however, the quantum of rate revenue and rating differential amounts will be determined in the annual Victorian City Council budget.
+This plan outlines the principles and strategic framework that Council will utilize in calculating and distributing the rating burden to property owners, however, the quantum of rate revenue and rating differential amounts will be determined in the Council's annual budget.

 In 2019 the Victorian State Government conducted a Local Government Rating System Review.
 The Local Government Rating System Review Panel presented their final report and list of recommendations to the Victorian Government in March 2020.
 The Victorian Government subsequently published a response to the recommendations of the Panel's report.
-However, at the time of publication the recommended changes have not yet been implemented, and timelines to make these changes have not been announced.
+Implementation of some of the recommendations has been initiated with legislative change announced and approved in mid 2022, that had commencement dates from mid 2022 through to late 2023.